Migrating from .NET Framework to .NET 10: An AI-Assisted Approach with Claude Code

 Test projects

-Migrate bottom-up: shared libraries first, web projects last.
-Each project should compile and pass its tests before you move to the next.
-This prevents cascading errors and makes it clear which failures are caused by migration and which are pre-existing.
+Migrate bottom-up.
+Each project should compile and pass tests before you move on.
+This prevents cascading errors and makes it clear which failures are migration-caused versus pre-existing.

 Phase 2: Project-by-project migration